steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 This is also the time to review the commit messages to see if they are correct.

-* MUST: rerun the `hadoop-aws` integration tests
+* MUST: rerun the `hadoop-aws` integration tests against AWS and third party stores.
-* MUST: do a release build and try out some of the commands.
+* MUST: do a release build and try out some of the commands against one AWS and one third party stores.

+Do not assume that just because it worked in trunk it'll work in a backport: the further back you go, the more the codebase diverges, the more likelihood of problems.

+It may be necessary to cherrypick other patches before the SDK upgrade goes through.
+If so: do it.

 # Appendices